 “Leawoof” Dog Park

-Plans are underway to further enhance Leawoof Dog Park with the replacement of the heavily used Agility Course.
+The Leawoof Dog Park has been enhanced with the replacement of the heavily used Agility Course.
 The course is now constructed of more substantial materials and stations.
 Enjoy an improved way for your dog(s) to play!
 Thanks to the numerous donors who made this project possible.

 Play For All